Approximate Bayesian computation: Choice and sufficiency of summary statistics

 Summary statistics may be used to increase the acceptance rate of ABC for high-dimensional data.
 Low-dimensional sufficient statistics are optimal for this purpose, as they capture all relevant information present in the data in the simplest possible form.
 However, low-dimensional sufficient statistics are typically unattainable for statistical models where ABC-based inference is most relevant, and consequently, some heuristic is usually necessary to identify useful low-dimensional summary statistics.
 The use of a set of poorly chosen summary statistics will often lead to inflated credible intervals due to the implied loss of information, which can also bias the discrimination between models.
 A review of methods for choosing summary statistics is available, which may provide valuable guidance in practice.

 One approach to capture most of the information present in data would be to use many statistics, but the accuracy and stability of ABC appears to decrease rapidly with an increasing numbers of summary statistics.
 Instead, a better strategy is to focus on the relevant statistics only—relevancy depending on the whole inference problem, on the model used, and on the data at hand.

 An algorithm has been proposed for identifying a representative subset of summary statistics, by iteratively assessing whether an additional statistic introduces a meaningful modification of the posterior.
 One of the challenges here is that a large ABC approximation error may heavily influence the conclusions about the usefulness of a statistic at any stage of the procedure.
 Another method decomposes into two main steps.
 First, a reference approximation of the posterior is constructed by minimizing the entropy.
 Sets of candidate summaries are then evaluated by comparing the ABC-approximated posteriors with the reference posterior.

 With both of these strategies, a subset of statistics is selected from a large set of candidate statistics.
 Instead, the partial least squares regression approach uses information from all the candidate statistics, each being weighted appropriately.
 Recently, a method for constructing summaries in a semi-automatic manner has attained a considerable interest.
 This method is based on the observation that the optimal choice of summary statistics, when minimizing the quadratic loss of the parameter point estimates, can be obtained through the posterior mean of the parameters, which is approximated by performing a linear regression based on the simulated data.
+Summary statistics for model selection have been obtained using multinomial logistic regression on simulated data, treating competing models as the label to predict.

 Methods for the identification of summary statistics that could also simultaneously assess the influence on the approximation of the posterior would be of substantial value.
 This is because the choice of summary statistics and the choice of tolerance constitute two sources of error in the resulting posterior distribution.
 These errors may corrupt the ranking of models and may also lead to incorrect model predictions.
-Indeed, none of the methods above assesses the choice of summaries for the purpose of model selection.